advaith1/piazza-poster/README.md

 In courses.json, set the `courseID` to a unique string for the course, and set `piazzaID` to the generated course ID in the Piazza URL.

-Use [Webhook Creator](https://webhook-creator.advaith.workers.dev) to create a webhook in the announcements channel and get the URL.
-(Don't create the webhook in Discord settings, use this tool instead.)
-Copy the URL it gives you and set it as `announcementWebhook` in courses.json.
+In Discord channel settings, go to the Integrations tab and create a webhook.
+Copy the new webhook's URL and set it as `announcementWebhook` in courses.json.

 Do the same for the feed channel, setting the second webhook's `url` as `feedWebhook`.